Teams & Organizations

 - Roles - Different permission levels for users

-- Shared Resources - Documents, folders, glossaries within the organization
+- Shared Resources - Documents, folders within the organization

 User Roles